kentimsit/cronos-hardhat-boilerplate/README.md

 Don't forget to note the address of the contract after deployment.

-## Contract verification on Cronoscan
+## Contract verification on the block explorer

 For contract verification, you need an API key for the Explorer API.
 Here are the URLs where you can register in order to request an API key: